ianan/demreg/idl/README.md

 # demreg

-This directory contains the latest version of the regularised inversion DEM code.
+This directory contains the latest version of the regularized inversion DEM code.

 It is based on the mapping version of the DEM reg code (http://www.astro.gla.ac.uk/~iain/demreg/map/) - it works but is still occassionally being worked on/tweaked.